 Adele Bishop passed away from cancer at the age of 68 leaving a rich legacy for future stencil enthusiasts.
-She contributed supporting funds to and in her honor, Jane Gauss established the Adele BIshop Scholarship fund which supports an applicant's registration to an educational event each year.
+Jane Gauss, co-founder of SALI, contributed the funds to establish the Adele Bishop Scholarship fund which supports an applicant's registration to an educational event each year.

-small group of stencil enthusiasts met in 1984 to form the Stencil Artists League, Inc (SALI) a not-for-profit organization dedicated to the promotion and preservation to the art form of stenciling.
-(List of the founding members).
-And guess who was the first keynote speaker at the first SALI convention (when was this?) in Arlington, Virginia?
-Adele Bishop.
+A small group of stencil enthusiasts met in 1984 to form the Stencil Artisans League, Inc (SALI) a not-for-profit organization dedicated to the promotion and preservation of the art form of stenciling.
+At the first SALI convention in Arlington, VA, Adele Bishop was the keynote speaker.
 In 1986, SALI became an official 501(c)(3) charitable educational organization.